microsoft/responsible-ai-toolbox-mitigations/docs/index.rst

 different with more examples of loans being declined.
 The discrepancy also leads to a higher error for this cohort as the model learns to over-decline.
 Merely adding more data to adjust overall class imbalance (Scenario 1 in the figure) will not address class imbalance for cohort X. In fact, it might make it worse by accentuating class imbalance for this cohort and declining more loans.
 A more targeted approach (Scenario 2 in the figure) would focus the class balance mitigation only on cohort X by sampling or synthesizing more data within that cohort where loans have been assigned.
-At this time, the Responsible AI Mitigations library can implement the second scenario by synthesizing data only for a given cohort (see the :ref:`DataProcessing.Synthesizer<syhtesizer>` class for more information).
-In the future, we expect to enable similar capabilities for the :ref:`DataProcessing.Rebalance<rebalance>` class.
+The Responsible AI Mitigations library can implement the second scenario using two approaches:

+    1. Synthesizing data only for a given cohort (see the :ref:`dataprocessing.Synthesizer<syhtesizer>` class for more information);
+    2. Use the :ref:`dataprocessing.Rebalance<rebalance>` together with the :ref:`cohort.CohortManager<cohort_manager>` in order to apply a over-sampling over only a set of cohorts (check the ``CohortManager``'s :ref:`Examples<cohort_manager_ex>` section to see how this can be achieved).

-In contrast, the Responsible AI Mitigations Library offers a **targeted approach that lets you save time and resources by**:
+This way, the Responsible AI Mitigations Library offers a **targeted approach that lets you save time and resources by**:

     * **Testing your hypotheses for why a model is underperforming** in specific data cohorts through exploring data imbalance, features, label noise, or missing values.
     * **Improving your understanding of model failures** by zeroing in on: